-Although Martyr’s Day will commemorate the fallen in civil and humanitarian services, its emphasis is clearly on military “martyrs”.
-The reason for choosing November 30th for the holiday is that the first UAE soldier to die in defense of his country occurred on this date.
-It was during the Battle of Greater Tunb, when Iran attempted to seize offshore Emirati islands just prior to the nation’s formal unification on December 1st and 2nd.
+This was during the Battle of Greater Tunb, when Iran attempted to seize offshore Emirati islands just prior to the nation’s formal unification on 1 and 2 December.
 The first martyr was then killed by Iranians after he refused to lower his Emirate’s flag and submit to the invaders.

-There will be many ceremonies and events organized by local governments in observance of Marytr’s Day.
-In every Emirate and every city, there will remembrances of fallen heroes and their acts of heroism.
-Both Emirati citizens and the large expatriate community will be invited to participate in these tributes.
+There are many ceremonies and events organised by local governments in observance of Commemoration Day.
+In every Emirate and every city, there are remembrances of fallen heroes and their acts of heroism.
+Both Emirati citizens and the large expatriate community are invited to participate in these tributes.